dsame/Orion-t1/README.md

 - I want to add the "Refresh" button to the screens and "Polling mode" to automatically refresh the data.
 Can 1 work day be approved for this?
 - I want to add the reactive source of the data (e.g., WebSocket).
 Does it make sense?
+- The task assumes up to 7 days of data, but the sample JSON suggests the data for 1 day.
+  I generate the data for the next days — is it acceptable?
+- I believe that grouping and aggregation can be performed more effectively on the server side rather than on the application level.
+Does the team agree?

 ## Known issues & TODOs

 - ViewModels/Data:
-    - [ ] Days of the week are completely erased, they should be kept and shown.
+    - [x] Days of the week are completely erased, they should be kept and shown.

 - Theming:
     - [ ] Colors are hardcoded